2dv609/WinnerDrinks/README.md

 ./deploy_app_local.sh
 ```

-Open localhost:4000 on your computer.
+Open localhost:4000 on your computer, obs can take some minute.

 OBS!
 Application is cached and you may have to